FixedThink/RocketCogs/README.md

 The rank role functionality allows a guild to automatically assign a rank role to its members when they register their account.
 To set this up, the guild staff can either manually create the roles and make the bot automatically detect them, or let the bot make the roles needed for them.

-It is also possible make special playlists (e.g. rumble) not count for a role (by default they do count).
+It is also possible to ignore special playlists (e.g. rumble) when determining the highest role, but this is turned off by default.

 ## Reputation